Why has my pet been admitted to hospital?

-Our aim is to keep your pet as healthy and possible and we hope they do not have to stay with us in hospital.
+At Maven Vets in Surrey, our aim is to keep your pet as healthy as possible and we hope they do not have to stay with us in hospital.

 However, some conditions require treatment that can only be given when your pet is admitted.
 This includes if your pet needs a drip or intra venous medications.